Published Jan 13, 2026

 Step 9: Customize the background color: To change the background color, click Frame 1.
 Look for the Fill option in the right-side panel and choose a color of your choice.

-Zoom out and check consistency across all frames.
-Make sure spacing, colors, and tone are uniform and well-aligned.
-Step 10: Export the template: Select the entire template, rename it to an appropriate name, and export it as a PNG or JPG.
-These files are now ready to upload to App Store Connect.
+Select the entire template, rename it to an appropriate name, and export it as a PNG or JPG.
+Double-check that your exported files meet the exact app store screenhot sizes pixels requirements to avoid upload errors in App Store Connect.

-When Figma Works Best for App Store Screenshots
+When Figma Works Best for App Store Screenshots?

 Figma works best when you want complete creative control.
 If you care more about how your app store screenshots will turn out, regardless of how much time it will take, Figma is a solid choice.
 Developers who are comfortable tweaking text captions, colors, and spacing usually feel at home here.